Acne Prone Skin

 The whole AMPERNA® range is suitable for use by people suffering from acne prone skin.
 Our products were formulated because AMPERNA® founder Kiri struggled with pustular acne herself.

 AMPERNA® Ultra Gentle Soothing Cleanser is a light gel cleanser specifically formulated with acne prone skin, eczema, dermatitis, perioral dermatitis and rosacea in mind.
 This ultra gentle formulation rinses clean without leaving an irritating residue or upsetting pH levels.
 It contains an infusion of sage and cucumber extracts to help cool, soothe and nourish skin.

 AMPERNA® products contain a unique probiotic complex that delivers good bacteria to your skin gently and effectively.
-Recent studies have found that probiotics can help to effectively reduce total acne lesion counts and help decrease oil production over a 12 week period (Source: aad.org)
+Recent studies have found that probiotic supplements and probiotic skin care can help to effectively reduce total acne lesion counts and help decrease oil production over a 12 week period.
+(Source: aad.org)